-Defense rests after testimony from former Minneapolis officer who tried to get Derek Chauvin to reposition Floyd
+Defense rests after testimony from former Minneapolis officer who said he tried to get Chauvin to reposition Floyd

 What to know about the federal trial of the three former Minneapolis police officers charged in George Floyd’s death

-Defense attorneys have sought to discredit that testimony, repeatedly pointing out to the jury that the department is facing state and federal investigations into its policies and training practices.
+Defense attorneys have sought to discredit that testimony, repeatedly pointing out to the jury that the department is facing state and federal investigations of its policies and training practices.
 They have argued that officers were given conflicting training on use of force and presented videos of academy training that showed a cadet placing his knee on someone’s neck without intervention by instructors.

 Defense attorneys have also sought to shift responsibility to Chauvin for Floyd’s death, arguing he “took control” at the scene and became the “shot caller.”
-But the three officers have presented differing defenses on how they viewed the scene and the decisions made — potentially pitting them against one another as a jury considers whether any federal laws were broken by the former officers by failing to intervene with Chauvin and render medical aid to Floyd.
+But the three officers have presented differing defenses on how they viewed the scene and the decisions made — potentially pitting them against one another as a jury considers whether any federal laws were broken by the officers by not intervening with Chauvin and rendering medical aid to Floyd.

 Last week, Thao countered a claim made by Lane and Kueng that they believed Chauvin was in charge of the scene because of his seniority.
 The former officer, an eight-year veteran, said under department policy, Lane and Kueng were in charge of the scene.
-Thao emphasized that he never touched Floyd and relied on the other officers to monitor Floyd’s condition and assumed because they didn’t perform CPR that he was “fine.”
+Thao emphasized that he never touched Floyd said he relied on the other officers to monitor Floyd’s condition, assuming because they did not perform CPR that he was “fine.”

-Kueng, meanwhile, claimed he was taking cues from Chauvin, his former field training officer, citing his nearly two decades of experience on the force and because he felt senior officers like him were “always in charge.”
+Kueng, meanwhile, claimed he was taking cues from Chauvin, his former field training officer, because of Chauvin’s nearly two decades of experience on the force and because he felt senior officers such as Chauvin him were “always in charge.”
 The former officer claimed that he never detected a “serious medical need” in Floyd, even as the man repeatedly complained he couldn’t breathe before losing consciousness and a pulse.

-On the stand Monday, Lane testified he raised using a device called a hobble to restrain Floyd allowing the officers to tie the man’s feet to his waist and would have allowed officers to step off the man and place him onto his side.
-But he recalled that Thao suggested if they used the hobble that a sergeant would have been called to the scene to access the officer’s use of force.
+On the stand Monday, Lane testified he raised using a device called a hobble to restrain Floyd, allowing the officers to tie the man’s feet to his waist and to step off the man and place him onto his side.
+But he recalled that Thao suggested that if they used the hobble that a sergeant would have been called to the scene to assess the officer’s use of force.

-Thao claimed last week that he thought tying the Floyd up would have delayed medical care because a sergeant would have had to photograph the force before paramedics could care for the man — a claim prosecutors strongly challenged.
+Thao claimed last week that he thought tying Floyd up would have delayed medical care because a sergeant would have had to photograph the force before paramedics could care for the man — a claim prosecutors strongly challenged.

-Lane testified Monday he felt using a hobble “seemed kind of excessive” since an ambulance was responding to scene to check on a cut to Floyd’s face.
-“There’s no point in going through the whole process of putting him in a hobble because we’re just going to have to take it off,” Lane recalled.
+Lane testified Monday he felt using a hobble “seemed kind of excessive” since an ambulance was responding to the scene to check on a cut to Floyd’s face.
+“There’s no point in going through the whole process of putting him in a hobble, because we’re just going to have to take it off,” Lane recalled.

-Prosecutors have pointed to body-camera footage showing Kueng reaffirming Chauvin’s decision to keep Floyd on the ground as they seek to prove he not only didn’t intervene with Chauvin but was actively making decisions about the restraint.
-Kueng testified last week that he was merely passing on Chauvin’s decisions to Lane because of concerns his partner couldn’t hear Chauvin because of noise at the scene.
+Prosecutors have pointed to body-camera footage showing Kueng reaffirming Chauvin’s decision to keep Floyd on the ground as they seek to prove he not only did not intervene with Chauvin but was actively making decisions about the restraint.
+Kueng testified last week that he was merely passing on Chauvin’s decisions to Lane because of concerns his partner could not hear Chauvin, because of noise at the scene.

-Pressed on his observations Monday, Lane seemed notably reluctant to weigh in on Kueng’s actions, repeatedly saying he didn’t recall or couldn’t hear.
-But Lane acknowledged hearing the man repeatedly complain of struggling to breathe and that “everything hurts.”
+Pressed on his observations Monday, Lane seemed notably reluctant to weigh in on Kueng’s actions, repeatedly saying he did not recall or could not hear.
+But Lane acknowledged hearing Floyd repeatedly complain of struggling to breathe and that “everything hurts.”

-“You heard Mr. Floyd saying he couldn’t breathe? … You heard him say that multiple times,” Trepel asked.
+“You heard Mr. Floyd saying he couldn’t breathe? … You heard him say that multiple times,” Trepel said.

 “Correct,” Lane replied.